 The Lingering Effects: Occasional Shutdowns and Speech Loss

 For many autistic adults, the ghost of selective mutism lingers.
 It may not happen as often, but under periods of high stress, autistic burnout, or sensory overload, the words can vanish again.
-This might look like being unable to speak during a conflict, freezing up during a job interview, or going nonverbal at a party.
+This might look like being unable to speak during a conflict, freezing up during a job interview, or going nonverbal at a gathering.

 The silence lives in me still.
 It's not a monster anymore.
 It's a messenger that tells me when I need to rest, when I need to retreat and find safety.